-Not Tested Code/Reason 02: First Year in U.S. Multilingual Learner
+Not Tested Code/Reason 02: First Year in U.S. Multilingual Learner STU Coding: Not Tested = Y; Not Tested Reason = 02

 This information only applies to the ELA assessment.
-All First Year in U.S. students must take mathematics and science assessments, as applicable by grade.
+All First Year in U.S. students must take mathematics, science, and social assessments, as applicable by grade and school sampling.

-Districts determine whether to administer the CMAS ELA assessment to their Multilingual Learners who enrolled in a United States (U.S.) school for the first time on or after April 10, 2023 (first year in the U.S.) based on the following guidance.
+Districts use the following guidance to determine if students who are Multilingual Learners, who enrolled in a United States (U.S.) school for the first time on or after April 8, 2024 (first year in the U.S.), will participate in ELA or CSLA, or if they are exempt from language arts testing this year.